samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Icon Theme

-- Description: The icon theme setting can be specified in two forms - either as the name of an icon theme or as an object containing the `mode`, `dark`, and `light` icon themes for files/folders inside Tehanu.
+- Description: The icon theme setting can be specified in two forms - either as the name of an icon theme or as an object containing the `mode`, `dark`, and `light` icon themes for files/folders inside Gram.
 - Setting: `icon_theme`
-- Default: `Tehanu (Default)`
+- Default: `Gram (Default)`

 ### Icon Theme Object